 ABOUT THe project

-Of Note — Nearly every time designers will simply stop cabinetry at the point where a wall angles away...this tosses aside the magnanimous elongation of workspace available when continuing around the corner.
-In this case we were able to wrangle an extra 3.5 feet of counter frontage, creating a striking chevron with open shelving to boot.
+Of Note — Nearly every time designers will simply stop cabinetry at the point where a wall angles away.
+We continued around the corner instead, wrangling an extra 3.5 feet of counter frontage and creating a striking chevron with open shelving to boot.

 partners